Liberty Read Mix FAQs

 Crushed concrete is available for purchase at Liberty Ready Mix’s Dixon Recycle Yard located at 3230 Dixon St. Des Moines, IA 50315.

 Recycled concrete fines

 Recycled special backfill

 Material pickup FOB at the Dixon Yard.

 We offer material delivery and can provide tandem dump trucks, side dumps, and belly dumps for hauling material to projects of various sizes.
 If you are interested in purchasing FOB or need a delivery of recycled concrete aggregate materials at competitive prices, please contact us at (515) 202-4823 for more information.

 If you have clean concrete rubble from a demolition project, bring it to our Dixon recycling site during our extended business hours and we will take it off your hands for free.
-This helps you save the expense of a landfill and the environment the expense of the rubble.
-Liberty’s powerful industrial scale equipment will crush and separate it into reusable material.
+This helps you save the expense of a landfill and the environment at the expense of the rubble.
+Liberty’s powerful industrial-scale equipment will crush and separate it into reusable material.